 🤢 Why are collard greens bitter?

-Collard greens have bitter oils that are produced from a naturally occurring chemical called glucosinolate.
-It is released when greens are cut, chewed, or cooked.
-Did you know that some people can find greens to be up to 60% more bitter than other people?
+Collard greens have bitter oils that are produced from a naturally occurring sulfur-containing compound, called glucosinolate.
+(Though there are a lot of health benefits to glucosinolates.)
+The compound is released when greens are cut, chewed, or cooked.
+Some people can find greens to be up to 60% more bitter than other people, no matter how they are cooked.
 If you find greens to be REALLY bitter, you might just have taste buds that are sensitive to glucosinolate.

 How do you remove the bitterness from collard greens?